Philharmonic Society of Corfu

-Nonetheless, it was only in 1907, as well as during the 1930s when the symphonic orchestra of the society performed in the Municipal Theatre of Corfu, to much critical acclaim.
-The symphonic orchestra of the Philharmonic made sporadic appearances until the early postwar years.
-Since 2003 the orchestra has again commenced its activities (as a result of the re-organization of the tuition of the string instruments within the Society).
+Regarding the symphonic orchestra, it was only in 1907, as well as during the 1930s when the symphonic orchestra of the society performed in the Municipal Theatre of Corfu, to much critical acclaim.
+The symphonic orchestra made sporadic appearances until the early postwar years.
+Since 2003 the orchestra has again commenced its activities, as a result of the re-organization of the tuition of the string instruments within the Society.